 Yana Movchan's sublime mastery of the technique and structure of Renaissance painting combines with the instinctive symbolism of "magical realism" to create a personal neo-realist idiom.
 Her work is formal, yet playful; contemporary, yet timeless; and joyous, yet mysterious, evocative and dreamlike.

-In Movchan's paintings, the intellectual and the emotional synthesize to form images that touch the viewer's heart whilst issuing a challenge: there are deeper meanings to be unraveled, hidden clues amongst the hyper-real still lives, portraits and animal scenes; meanings which echo deep in the unconscious mind.
+In Movchan's paintings, the intellectual and the emotional synthesize to form images that touch the viewer's heart whilst issuing a challenge: there are deeper meanings to be unraveled, hidden clues amongst the hyper-real still lifes, portraits and animal scenes; meanings which echo deep in the unconscious mind.
 Reviewers have compared Movchan's work to Velasquez, Colville and Magritte.

 Yana trained at the Ukrainian Art Academy.
 Her master's thesis project (a triptych entitled "Life on Earth") won the Golden Fund Prize, the Academy's highest art award.
 Her work has been featured in solo and group exhibitions in the Ukraine, Prague, London and Canada.
 She is based in Halifax, Canada, where she lives with her husband and two young sons.